-POTENTIAL ACTION: RECOMMENDATION & RATIONALE: Develop Sustainable Purcha sing Guidelines for All Staff Pursue this recommendation - conduct cost and resource evaluation based on multiple strengths Evaluation Criterion Strengths Weakness Unknowns or Level of Control Over Outcome Advances sustainable development & transportation None.
+POTENTIAL ACTION: & RATIONALE: Develop Sustainable Purcha sing Guidelines for All Staff Pursue this recommendation - conduct cost and resource evaluation based on multiple strengths Evaluation Criterion Strengths Weakness Unknowns or Level of Control Over Outcome Advances sustainable development & transportation None.
 None.
 Not clear how this would impact criterion.
 Directly Impacts Energy Conservation and Carbon Reduction Products purchased under sustainable purchasing guidelines would be more energy efficient and have lower carbon emissions.
-Likely to result in Improved Local Ecosystem Health Products purchased under sustainable purchasing guidelines would reduce impacts to local air and water quality.
-Benefits to local ecosystem health may be difficult to quantify.
+Likely to result in Improved Local Ecosystem Health Benefits to local ecosystem health may be difficult to quantify.
 Measurement of change could be difficult.
-Tangible Waste Reduction and Resource Efficiency Benefits ceived quality of ts may be slow.
+Tangible Waste Reduction and Resource Efficiency Benefits Resource Efficiency purchasing guidelines would ceived quality of tts may be slow.
 Provides clear or direct economic, social, or human health and safety benefits Products purchased under sustainable purchasing guidelines should be more economical in the long term, less harmful to ecosystem/human health, and promote sustainable business.
-Unknowns regarding lifecycle costs could require more investigation and documentation.
-Relies upon existing system, proven technology or incremental change Existing sustainable products could be substituted for less sustainable products and more could be added as they become available or more cost effective.
+Unknowns regarding lifecycle costs could require more investigation and documentation. е Relies upon existing system, proven technology or incremental change Existing sustainable products could be substituted for less sustainable products and more could be added as they become available or more cost effective.
 Unproven, yet pote products may be d Promotes City Leadership and/or Broader Participation City leadership in the purchase of sustainable products would strengthen the market for sustainable goods leading to greater availability.
 City's ability to influence availability of sustainable products and purchasing by general public could be limited.
-Represents a Potential Quick Win fits would require aining city-wide. be very useful, but er level of effort.
+Represents a Potential Quick Win Using sustainable purchasing guidelines could be implemented quickly and benefits documented.
+Documenting benefits would require coordination and training city-wide.
+Product lists would be very useful, but would take a greater level of effort.